-If we do not keep pace with rapid technological changes and evolving industry standards, we will not be able to remain competitive and there will be no demand for our products.
+If we do not keep pace with rapid technological changes and evolving industry standards, we will not be able to remain competitive, and the demand for our products will likely decline.
 Our markets are in general characterized by the following factors:

-- rapid technological advances;

-- downward price pressures in the marketplace as technologies mature;

-- changes in customer requirements;

-- additional qualification requirements related to new products or components; - frequent new product introductions and enhancements; - inventory issues related to transition to new or enhanced models; and - evolving industry standards and changes in the regulatory environment.
+- rapid technological advances; - downward price pressures in the marketplace as technologies mature; - changes in customer requirements; - additional qualification requirements related to new products or components; - frequent new product introductions and enhancements; - inventory issues related to transition to new or enhanced models; and - evolving industry standards and changes in the regulatory environment.